sloppylopez/angulpar/test/README.md

   'describe', 'beforeEach', and 'it' are provided by Mocha for organizing our tests.
-  'module' and 'inject' are provided by ngMock. module registers the ngMock module on our module named 'angularClientApp' without us needing to explicitly include 'ngMock' in the second argument to angular.module.
+  'module' and 'inject' are provided by ngMock. module registers the ngMock module on our module named 'angulpar' without us needing to explicitly include 'ngMock' in the second argument to angular.module.
   Next we call inject with a function that takes an argument